Better Translators Won't Fix Your Translation Costs. Better Source Content Will.

-Every language multiplies every flaw
+Every language you add multiplies every flaw in your source content.

 How Localization Costs Cascade